-Visibility of feature attributes.
+Pick report organisation.

 Sorting order of results

 The Pick Report must be organized to facilitate navigation through complex reports in a manner logically consistent with the layering presented on the screen.

 The order of features must correspond to the drawing order.
 Features must be prioritized using the highest priority active drawing instruction associated with the feature.
 Only active drawing instructions which intersect the pick area should be evaluated during sorting.